EOTC Learning through Covid-19 Alerts

 - Ministry Bulletin for School Leaders | He Pitopito Kōrero Special Editions 2021 (Scroll to section) Continually updated

-- Health and safety in schools for COVD-19 Guidance for Alert Levels 1-4
+- Guidance for schools for Alert Levels 1-4

 COVID-19 Alert Level 2 Guidelines, prepared for Physical educators in Primary Intermediate and Secondary school environments